 The first step is to realise that your mind requires care in the same way as your body.
-If for the whole of 2015 you eat high fat and sugary foods, smoke and don’t take any exercise, there is a good chance that by 2016 you will be less physically healthy than you are now.
+If for the whole of this year you eat high fat and sugary foods, smoke and don’t take any exercise, there is a good chance that by next year you will be less physically healthy than you are now.
 This principle is the same for mental health.

 The first step is to learn what can be done to improve mental health.
 It then requires a conscious decision to prioritise and practise what helps.

 It’s important to note that if you feel low or anxious most of the time, have trouble sleeping and have little or no interest in life, you need to speak to your GP as you may need medication first to improve.

 If your symptoms are more variable or you are on medication, research shows that looking more closely at how you think and what you do can be as much help as taking pills.
 Here are five examples.

 From changing your internal soundtrack to focusing on the here and now, here are five ways you can maintain your mental wellbeing

 Everyone experiences thoughts that are unhelpful or upsetting from time to time.
 Be aware of these thoughts and their impact on mental health.
 Last year I published a book called ‘Shrinking The Smirch’.
 In the book we ask the reader to imagine their thoughts are being played on an imaginary iPod.
 Become aware of how much of the time you are listening to your mental iPod and how often it is playing unhelpful tunes.
 These could be to do with your MS or may be about other issues in your life.
 Playing those tunes over and over will make you feel sad, upset and fearful and make it harder to feel mentally well.
 Managing your thoughts needs practise.